DeepLcom/deepl-python/README.md

 ## Getting an authentication key

 To use the DeepL Python Library, you'll need an API authentication key.
-To get a key, [please create an account here](https://www.deepl.com/pro?utm_source=github&utm_medium=github-python-readme#developer).
+To get a key, [please create an account here][create-account].
 You can translate up to 500,000 characters/month for free.

-After you have created an account, you can find your API authentication key on your [DeepL Pro Account](https://www.deepl.com/pro-account/?utm_source=github&utm_medium=github-python-readme).
+After you have created an account, you can find your API authentication key on your [DeepL Pro Account][pro-account].

 ## Installation
-The library can be installed from [PyPI](https://pypi.org/project/deepl/) using pip:
+The library can be installed from [PyPI][pypi-project] using pip:
 ```shell
 pip install --upgrade deepl
 ```